XueRunqi/AI-collection/README.md

 # AI-collection
-This is my thinking palace of AI algorithms
+This is my memory palace of AI algorithms